If your sales are starting to plateau or decline, you have to develop a new strategy to get a cash injection into the business.

 Consider creating a tiered program that rewards customers who spend the most money.
 Partner with another brand or turn your program into a game.

-As you can see from the examples I’ve discussed, you can even combine some of these strategies together.
+As you can see from these examples, you can even combine some of these strategies.

 If you follow these tips, you’ll notice an increase in sales.